gurgeous/table_tennis/README.md

 | `title` | ─ | Add a title line to the table. |
 | `zebra` | `false` | Turn on zebra stripes. |

-### Tips
+### Color Scales

-**Color scales** are useful for visualizing numeric columns.
-The option can be a single column, an array of column names, or a hash from column names to color schemes.
+Color scales are useful for visualizing numeric columns.
+The `:color_scales` option can be a single column, an array of column names, or a hash from column names to colors.
 The scale defaults to `:b` (blue) if you don't use a hash.

 ```ruby
 TableManners.new(rows, color_scales: :price)